comwrap/ai_adobe-commerce-hubspot-app-builder/INSTALL.md

 ## Run initial synchornization

 After you are done with installation steps, you can run initial synchronization.
-Module provides an API endpoint start the sync process:
+Module provides an API endpoint to start the sync process:

 ```
 curl --request POST \